 Advertisers have figured out how our brains work.
 At every turn, we are bombarded with new things to buy – at the store, on social media, in entertainment.
 We are susceptible to their sly tricks and lured in by their slick marketing efforts.

 It’s not just the advertisers; we talk ourselves into spending money.
+It’s something we need, something we want.
 Then, when we spend unnecessary money, any twinge of guilt is placated by rationalizing our expenditures.

 People spend money – beyond the necessities – for a variety of reasons.
 Status, acceptance, convenience and gratification are a few of the most common spending triggers.